 1. Understand the EOR’s Pricing and Hidden Fees

-EOR providers can have varied pricing models.
-It’s essential to ask about their cost structure upfront to avoid any surprises.
-EOR services typically range from $500 to $2,500 per employee per month, depending on the region and the services included.
-Some providers may charge a flat fee per employee, while others may have additional costs for services like onboarding, benefits administration, or additional HR services.
-A clear understanding of the pricing model helps prevent unanticipated costs down the line.
+EOR providers use different pricing models, so it’s important to understand the EOR cost upfront to avoid surprises.
+Typically, EOR services range from $500 to $2,500 per employee per month, depending on the country and the level of services offered.
+Some charge a flat fee per employee, while others add extra fees for onboarding, benefits management, or additional HR support.
+Knowing the full breakdown of EOR costs helps you budget accurately and avoid unexpected expenses later.

 Actionable Steps: